forem/admin-docs/docs/advanced-customization/config/smtp-settings.md

 :::important

-NOTE: Once you submit your SMTP settings for your Forem, all users will be invited to confirm their email addresses to be able to log in again.
+NOTE: Once you submit your SMTP settings for your Forem, all users will be automatically logged out and required to confirm their email addresses to be able to log in again.
 Only the First User won't have to do this. **Please ensure that your [First User](https://admin.forem.com/docs/getting-started/first-user-registration) is still a [Super Admin](https://admin.forem.com/docs/forem-basics/user-roles) and that you still have [access to that account](https://admin.forem.com/docs/forem-basics/user-settings/account-settings) before proceeding with these settings.
 Without this, you may possibly lose access to your Forem if the SMTP settings configuration fails.**

 :::